noahbean33/cfd_solver/README.md

 # cfd_solver

-Educational CFD/examples repository organized as multiple small projects.
-Each project lives in its own subfolder and can be run directly with Python from the repository root.
+Educational CFD/examples repository with multiple small, self-contained projects.
+Each project lives in its own subfolder and can be run from the repository root.

 ## Layout
 - `heat_1d/` — 1D Heat Equation